Paril/lenientjsonjs/README.md

 * Names and values separated by = or => instead of :.
 * Name/value pairs separated by ; instead of ,.

-These two concepts are NOT supported currently, as personally I did not need them:
+These concepts are NOT supported currently, as personally I did not need them:
 * Unnecessary array separators.
 These are interpreted as if null was the omitted value.
 * Streams that include multiple top-level values.
 With strict parsing, each stream must contain exactly one top-level value.
 * Top-level values of any type.
 With strict parsing, the top-level value must be an object or an array.